carstenartur/sandbox/README.md

 Poc for quickfix to change code according to new possibilities in https://www.eclipse.org/eclipse/news/4.20/platform_isv.php#simpler-status-creation.

+6) While to ForLoop Converter

+Already merged into Eclipse jdt

+7) Iterator to functional loop converter

+See netbeans to see how it works

 # Installation

 You can use the p2 update site